 If you complete the admissions process early enough, you may early register for classes.
 If not, you will register for classes during regular registration just prior to the beginning of the upcoming semester.

-The registration process includes Orientation for New Students (offered for both day students and evening students) and meeting with your academic advisor to plan your schedule of classes.
+The registration process includes Orientation for New Students (offered on campus and online) and meeting with your academic advisor to plan your schedule of classes.

-New students can register for classes in person with their academic advisor or they can register online, if their admissions file is complete, through WebAdvisor after discussing their academic placements with their advisor and being released for online registration.
+New students can register for classes in person with their academic advisor or they can register online if their admissions file is complete, through WebAdvisor.
+Online registration is available after discussing academic placements with the academic advisor and being released for online registration.
 If you wish to register online, you must contact your academic advisor first.